Meet Our Researchers

-Dionne Gesink is a Professor with the University of Toronto, Dalla Lana School of Public Health.
+Dionne is a Professor with the University of Toronto, Dalla Lana School of Public Health.
 Her research focuses on the social epidemiology of sexual and reproductive health.
-Dionne is particularly interested in the patterns, connections and relationships between behavioural, social, cultural, environmental and spatial factors, and sexual health.
-Dionne’s research approach is grounded in relational and community based participatory research principles.
+Dionne is interested in the patterns, connections and relationships between behavioural, social, cultural, environmental, spatial factors, and sexual health.
+Dionne’s research approach is grounded in relational, and community based participatory research principles.

-Hope Ramsay is the Executive Director of Moyo and comes to us with over 25 years experience in the HIV sector in Canada and the Caribbean.
-Prior to joining Moyo, she managed the Communication and Member Development portfolio of the Ontario AIDS Network (OAN) and before OAN, Hope held senior management positions at 360 Kids, Black Coalition for AIDS Prevention (BLACK CAP) and the Ontario HIV Treatment Network (OHTN).
+Hope is the Executive Director of Moyo and comes to us with over 25 years experience in the HIV sector in Canada and the Caribbean.
 After beginning her career as a Registered Nurse, she went on to earn a Masters degree in Public Health and to become the Director of the first HIV program established in Jamaica – The Centre for HIV AIDS Research and Services at the University Hospital of the West Indies.
 She was also Founding Director of Nursing for the Jamaica AIDS Support for Life.

-Yoshith Perera Yoshith is a community engagement manager with Moyo and holds a Master’s degree in Public Health from the University of Western Ontario and Clinical Diploma in Medicine.
+Yoshith is a Community Engagement Manager with Moyo and holds a Master’s degree in Public Health from the University of Western Ontario and Clinical Diploma in Medicine.
 Advocating for equity and social justice, he uses traditional and virtual platforms to mobilize social change.
 His recent contributions in public relations earned him the 2016 Publicist of the Year award by District 86 Toastmasters.